DrSkippy/Data-Science-45min-Intros/regex-101/README.md

 ### Build notes

-These examples were designed using ``grep`` 2.10 on Ubuntu 12.04.
-If using something else (especially OS X), YMMV.
+These examples were designed using ``grep`` 2.10 and ``sed`` 4.2.1 on Ubuntu 12.04.
+If using something else (especially OS X), ymmv.
+This walk-through assumes approximately zero previous knowledge of regular expressions or command line tools like ``grep``, or ``sed``.
+We'll use them to learn stuff, but you can read the ``man`` pages for more intimate details on how they work.

-[ some intro notes about the plan ]

-don't be redundant here, so keep it short > something about context of using GNU ``grep -e`` as the "platform" for testing regular expressions, but generally applicable to Python, vim, ``sed``, ..., though each has it's subtlties and additional features.

-note about extra features of -e, specifically OR
+## Background

+There are many places to use regular expressions ("regex").
+Most environments and programs (Python, vim, \*sh commands like ``grep``, ...) include the concept, but may introduce subtlties in the handling of expressions (paricularly escaping characters).
+For consistency, we're going to use ``grep`` for most of our regex pattern matching.
+This approach is pretty readable which is a win: ``$ grep "[PATTERN]" [FILE]``.

-I used these two great resources for getting this outline layed out.
+I used these two resources for getting this outline layed out.
 The TLDP link has far more than is possible to fit in a 101 class.
 - [zytrax](http://www.zytrax.com/tech/web/regex.htm)
 - [TLDP](http://www.tldp.org/LDP/abs/html/x17129.html)

+Following the [Zed Shaw](http://learncodethehardway.org/) philosophy of learning, you're advised to actually smash your fingers onto the appropriate keys to recreate the examples here.
+And though we'll cruise through this the first time, revisit it occasionally for ideal retention.

 ### Start with the bad news